Province V of the Episcopal Church

 4. Action plan – participants create a plan to continue and expand the conversation in the future.
 The Provincial Coordinator is available to help with the future networking.
 Please keep in mind that youth may be part of your workshop and, per Safe Church Guidelines, a parent/guardian should be cc'd on all communications with minors.

 5. Think about how you will involve multiple generations.
-See the workshop or recording for more information.
+See the workshop recording for more information.

 Workshop Host - each workshop will have a volunteer host.
 This person can help you welcome people to the space, pass out materials, or help you with your presentation.
 If you already know of someone who will volunteer to be your host, please let Heather know.